Latest Events at GAL

-The Art league continues to:
+The Art League continues to:

-• Welcome visiting artists
+• Welcome visiting artists.

-• Sponsor art instruction by well known artist
+• Sponsor art instruction by well-known artist.

-• Present their works in exhibition
+• Present their works in the exhibition.

-• Introduce artists to Galvestonians in open-house receptions
+• Introduce artists to Galvestonians in open-house receptions.

-• Bring art shows to the island
+• Bring art shows to the island.

-• Present outstanding lectures at regular meetings
+• Present outstanding lectures at regular meetings.

-• Organize art functions
+• Organize art functions.

 When the new wing of the Rosenberg Library opened in 1972, exhibits of the Art League were held there.
-Through the Rosenberg Library's generosity, The Galveston Art League, Gallery was opened on April 24, 1974, with a special juried show of the artists from the Galveston area.
+Through the Rosenberg Library's generosity, the Galveston Art League, Gallery was opened on April 24, 1974, with a special juried show of the artists from the Galveston area.
 Such a show was to be an annual event.

-A permanent Art League collection at Rosenberg Library contains the work of many nationally known painters, such as Eugene Speicher, Boyer Gonzales, Paul Schumann, Fredric Taubes, and Percy Holt.
+A permanent Art League collection at Rosenberg Library contains the work of many nationally known painters such as Eugene Speicher, Boyer Gonzales, Paul Schumann, Fredric Taubes, and Percy Holt.

 The Galveston Art League continues to support the philosophy of the National Endowment for the Arts, “A great Nation Deserves Great Art” and works to bring that philosophy to the community.